Global judgements and ideas.

 2018 January – present: Associate Professor in Political Economy and Technology

 Division of Management and Organisations.
-School of Business, University of
+University of Leicester School of Business (ULSB).

 Centre for Philosophy and Political Economy (CPPE) member